WonopolyCS246/Wonopoly/README.md

 In the given board, we had atmost 2 more buildings in our Faculty, and that too in our immediate proximity.
 Thus, by Observer Pattern we were able to overcome both of these restrictions - placement and number.
 This means that no matter how many buildings we have and irrespective of the location of the buildings on the board - we will be able to check for monopoly and/or if it has improvements (and related restrictions).

+The same can be said for our **display class**; `textdisplay` and `Interface`

+Our display class reads in the from a `stdboard.txt`, which means that in case there is a change in the layout of the board (Eg. Name or placement).
+All one needs to do is to make changes in the `stdboard.txt`, and these will naturally get reflected in the textdisplay.
+That is, **you don't even need to fiddle with the codebase!**.
+Moreover, for printing objects on the a particular box in the textdisplay, we have a vector of _pivot pixel_ (for each box in the textdisplay), so that we can print all the objects relative to that particular pixel in that box.
+This makes it easier to print more things in the given box.

 ## coupleing and col